 Implementing operational risk management.
 This should include different approaches to effectively implementing a framework across the entire organizations.
 In more advanced training understanding training should also cover the effectiveness and benefits of an operational risk framework and how it helps an organization achieve its business objectives.

 Role of the board and senior management.

+Enterprise Risk Management Frameworks - the relationship between Operational Risk Management and Enterprise Risk Management (ERM)

 The importance of the risk culture and governance